 The Unhoneymooners by Christina Lauren

 The Unhoneymooners by Christina Lauren (let’s clarify, this is the pen name of two authors, not one person) had been on my radar for a while now, I was so happy to be approved for this book.
 Unfortunately, I couldn’t connect with the story.
-I’m Latina – so I understand the craziness of big families, of the humor, shared in this family and the attitude of the main character but, I found no connection with her.
-I found Olive to be almost immature – which was weird because she is a grown up with a good job.
+I’m Latina – so I understand the craziness of big families, of the humor, shared in this family, and the attitude of the main character but, I found no connection with her.
+I found Olive to be almost immature – which was weird because she is a grown-up with a good job.
 Not saying grown-ups can’t be immature, but the whole feeling of Olive was childish and it bothered me greatly, didn’t fit with the image the author wanted to portray, on the other hand, it made her sound like an immature child who didn’t always get what she wanted.

-Her attitude with Ethan was sometimes funny but also incredible pushy – I felt they had no connection whatsoever.
+Her attitude with Ethan was sometimes funny but also incredibly pushy – I felt they had no connection whatsoever.
 You would think, ‘why does this girl keeps talking about connections!’ well, I enjoy when two characters hold a charming and funny relationship, where we see awkwardness but also a ray of hope.
 This, unfortunately, did not deliver.
 I understand the author was going to a fun and charming romance of enemies to friends and then lovers – or maybe even skip the friends and just go from friends to lovers – but the delivery of the plot was not good (even when the plot was so attractive and full of potentials).

 I had to DNF at 26% because of Olive’s voice and attitude.
 When Ethan was the supposed to be the one who started the whole debacle of “enemies” I think she opened that door all by herself.
 Ethan for me was aloof but mostly, just socially awkward.
-Plus, the continual reference to Olive’s body kept me on the edge of my sit because it bothered me so much!
+Plus, the continual reference to Olive’s body kept me on the edge of my seat because it bothered me so much!
 There so many things that the author could’ve done to deliver a more mature character who didn’t pity herself or had a problem with her body – or really, who just stood for herself.
 Thank you, NetGalley for providing a copy of this book.

 #Burn (Fever Falls #2) by Devon McCormack